michaelborn/Lucee/README.md

 The test suites use a range of Test Services, like s3, database, ftp, etc. You can see how they are configured in [_setupTestServices.cfc](https://github.com/lucee/Lucee/blob/6.0/test/_setupTestServices.cfc) via the source code.

+## Running Tests

+See `tests/README.md` for instructions on running the test suite locally.

 ## Getting Help

 - [Lucee Documentation Project](https://docs.lucee.org/)